|

 indicators.
 It gives the trader an idea of how volatile the market has

 been for a previous period of time.
+Changing the

 period of time the study observes allows the trader to finetune options